man455/wordpress-job-manager/readme.txt

 = 0.6-beta6 =
 * CHANGED: Added [job_icon] to all the default templates
 * FIXED: Bug when uploading a new Icon
+* FIXED: Removed use of mime_content_type
+* FIXED: Widgets not filtering out future jobs
+* FIXED: New jobs could be marked as future under some circumstances

 = 0.6-beta5 =
 * FIXED: PHP Error on fresh install